dotnet/designs/accepted/2021/preview-features/preview-features.md

 ### What is the quality bar for preview features?

-Since preview features ship with an GA build, there will still be a quality bar.
+Since preview features ship with a GA build, there will still be a quality bar.
 For instance, we don't want preview features to adversely affect the performance or stability of Visual Studio or unrelated areas in the .NET runtime itself.
 The reason being that developers frequently forgot that they turned preview features